Skip navigation

 • Pacemakers to override the fast heartbeat (on occasion may be used in children with PSVT who have not responded to any other treatment)

-• Surgery to change the pathways in the heart that send electrical signals (this may be recommended in some cases for people who need other heart surgery)
+• Surgery to change the pathways in the heart that send electrical signals (this may be recommended in some cases for people who need heart surgery for other reasons)

 Outlook (Prognosis)